 So this Blaze 60 is a new version of the well-known pack which they launched for the season 2019.
 This pack is with a lid and the lid is the reason for having it here in the list.
 Namely, the lid is floating and removable, and you can combine it with the removable hip belt and use as a lumbar pack.
 This is shown in the picture:

 But you can also attach the lid to the chest and use it together with the main pack as a chest pack.
 The pack is a top-loading type and you also have a front zippered entrance point, no bottom compartment.
 This is an ultralight pack and the volume/weight ratio is VW = 44 L/kg.
 But this is also a pack with a fully adjustable shoulder harness and hip belt.

 Note that the pack is without a metal frame so you have a polycarbonate frame instead.
 There are 6 pockets in total, and those on the sides are so large that you can put 2 bottles in each of them.

 4. Gregory Paragon 68 Pack

-In this case, you have something unique: there is a hydration bag which is removable and equipped with straps, and you can use it as a summit or day pack.
+In this case, you have something unique: there is a hydration bag that is removable and equipped with straps, and you can use it as a summit or day pack.
 The Paragon 68 is the largest pack from the Paragon & Maven series by Gregory, and the two largest packs both have this daypack.
 This is a particularly versatile and nicely built lightweight series with all features needed on the trail, and I have included it in my list of best backpacking packs for men.

 Note that they have introduced this same design in many of their other series.
 So you will see it also in: